snowinmars/matrix-setup/BRIDGES.md

 - `ping` - get logged in or logged out state of your external puppet account
 - `username`/`displayname` - set external puppet account username/displayname, if puppet is not bot.
 Bot cannot set it's name using this command

-Mautrix telegram is double-puppeted bridge, so it use default matrix puppet.
-You can use it as is or replace default matrix puppet with you custom account using the following commands:
+Mautrix telegram is double-puppeted bridge, it use default matrix puppet.
+You can use it as is or replace default matrix puppet with you custom matrix account using the following commands:
 - `login-matrix` - allow the bridge to operate under matrix puppet account
 - `logout-matrix` - forbig the bridge to operate under matrix puppet account
 - `ping-matrix` - get logged in or logged out state of your matrix puppet account